Full-Time Academic Academic Programs (AAP) Level IV Services Identification Procedures

 Pathway 2: Grade 2 Universal Screener Referral

 The Grade 2 universal screener referral is determined by reviewing ability test results.
-Ability tests given by FCPS during specific testing windows are considered for the screening pool.
-Parents or guardians of students who score at or above the benchmark score (varies slightly by year) are notified in writing that their student will be automatically screened as part of the Grade 2 universal screener referral.
+Ability tests given by FCPS during specific testing windows are considered for the Grade 2 Universal Screener Referral.
+Parents or guardians of students who are identified for the Universal Screener Referral through the use of local building norms are notified in writing that their student will be automatically screened.
 All universal screener referral candidates are screened for possible full-time placement.
 Parents can submit a written request that their child not be screened.

 Do not wait for test results before turning in the Level IV Referral Form, as no exceptions are made to the spring screening deadline.
 Forms may be submitted as early as the first day of school.

 Students must have results from at least one ability test (using the most recent form/edition) on the following approved list: